sujaypillai/fme-alfresco-extensions/trunk/Gallery Plus Dashlet/README.txt

 Using the dashlet
 -----------------

-Log in to Alfresco Share and navigate to your user dashboard.
+Log in to Alfresco Share and navigate to your user or a site dashboard.
 Click the Customize Dashboard button to edit the contents of the dashboard and drag the dashlet into one of the columns from the list of dashlets.

-As well as user dashboards the dashlet can also be used on site dashboards.